 BrownFlynn views stakeholder engagement as critical to our business and reaches out to our stakeholders for input and perspective on a regular basis.
-In addition to engaging employees in weekly huddles, monthly staff meetings, and at the Firm’s annual retreat, employees are encouraged to communicate openly and honestly about issues or concerns as they arise.
-Clients have the opportunity to respond to an annual client satisfaction survey in years when BrownFlynn does not conduct a materiality assessment.
-Our Principals also conduct regular check-in calls for clients to provide additional feedback.
-BrownFlynn plans community outreach events with our advisory board and other key stakeholders for every significant anniversary (10 years in business, 15 years, 20 years, etc.).
+We engage employees regularly through weekly huddles, monthly staff meetings, and at the Firm’s annual retreat.
+Additionally, employees are encouraged to communicate openly and honestly about issues or concerns as they arise.
+Our Principals conduct regular check-in calls with clients to give them an opportunity to provide feedback.

-In 2014, BrownFlynn engaged stakeholders as part of our materiality assessment; BrownFlynn leaders provided input to prioritize stakeholders to interview based on their impact and influence on the Firm.
+BrownFlynn engaged external stakeholders as part of our materiality assessment, and Firm leaders provided input to prioritize stakeholders to interview based on their impact and influence on the Firm.
 As part of our materiality assessment, we surveyed employees and interviewed the following external stakeholders:

 During this process, our stakeholders shared perspectives about BrownFlynn’s strengths as a firm, our greatest risks, and ways for us to enhance our impact.
 Some of BrownFlynn’s identified strengths include providing subject matter expertise, focusing on and delivering value through the reporting process, leading clients through strategic initiatives, establishing councils and governance best practices, and engaging executives on sustainability initiatives.
 The most significant potential risk is not following the sustainability practices BrownFlynn espouses as a firm.